Central idea: The Sheep of the Good Shepherd. Doctrine: The virtue of docility. Practical application: Becoming more docile.

 - Sheep are docile.
 They follow and obey a good shepherd and so benefit from him.

-- Having the virtue of docility means observing, listening to, imitating, and obeying the directions of those who know better than we do.
+- Having the virtue of docility means observing, listening to, imitating, and obeying those who know better than we do.

 - It also means cooperating with just correction.

 - The docile person is humble.
 He knows he does not know many things and needs a teacher and guide.

 - The docile person knows there may be others who know his own good better than he does himself.